SovnSkyrim/AmongSovngardesStars/README.md

 - Halgari and everyone in the WJ Team - Wabbajack is awesome and so are you
 - Xanza for being an awesome person overall, knowledgeable and more.
 - Lively for guiding me through early steps of compiling and understanding how WJ works.
-- Althro for being such a ressourceful person and helping for the Discord and development a lot.
+- Althro for being such a resourceful person and helping for the Discord and development a lot.
 - ShadesofDawn for being incredible, amazing thought process and good suggestions overall.
 - Every each of my Patreons for supporting me, and with the Special Folks of my discord, for helping with the development.
 - Minerva for all the good information on xEdit and the VIGILANT Patch cooperation.